-Have a question regarding roofing, doors or gutters?
+Have a question regarding roofing, siding or windows?
 Please ask an expert from Seneca Creek Home Improvement of Silver Spring MD today.

 Skylights are particularly troublesome when it comes to water leaks.
 They should be fitted correctly with adequate drainage when installed.
 One of the biggest problems with skylight leaks is water overflowing the window and seeping through the gaps.
 To avoid skylight leak problems, get a professional to add diversions to reduce the amount of water that can reach the skylight.